navgurukul/newton/variables/variables/variables-intro.md

 a=9999
 ```

-Let's see what happens when we print`variable_x` and `a`.
+Let's see what happens when we print `variable_x` and `a`.

 ```python
 print (variable_x, a)
 ```

-We can give another value to `variable_x`,by this  `variable_x`will be updated.
+We can give another value to `variable_x`, by this `variable_x` will be updated.
 As you can see below that we have given a value 9.9 to the variable_x now.

 ```python
 variable_x=9.9